Admissions requirements and process

 - 3 units of Science

 - 3 units of one foreign language OR completion of at least the third level of a foreign language sequence (e.g., Spanish 3).
 N.B.
 It is our strong preference that students complete 3 units of one foreign language during high school, however, students who have initiated a foreign language sequence before high school or who have heritage language skills that allow them to place directly into a higher level course will have met our minimum requirement by completing at least the third level of a foreign language sequence (e.g., Spanish 3).

 - Also recommended, an additional unit of advanced mathematics and science.

-In addition to the Common Application (CA) or the Universal College Application (UCA), A&S requires the following Application Materials:
+In addition to the Common Application (CA) A&S requires the following Application Materials:

 - Official Secondary/High School Transcript followed by a Mid-Year Report when it becomes available

 - 2 Teacher Evaluations